What Does It Mean If Something Is Kosher?

 Key takeaways

-• "Kosher" means "fit" or "proper" in Hebrew and refers to food, vessels, and practices that meet Jewish biblical law — rooted in texts like Leviticus 11:34.
+• "Kosher" means "fit" or "proper" in Hebrew and refers to food — and sometimes objects — that meet the requirements of Jewish law (halakha).

 FAQs